 Maurice Fitz Thomas the first Earl of Desmond is one of my favourite characters in medieval Irish history.
 His life was a litany of violence, mayhem, murder and rebellion.
 You can hear the full story of Maurice’s life and deeds … read more

 I have just completed the second podcast in my exclusive new series on the Black Death in Ireland.
 This 38 minute show looks at life of Maurice FitzThomas, the first Earl of Desmond.
 FitzThomas’ life at times seems more like … read more

 Despite their victory at the siege of Dublin (covered in Part VII), Strongbow and his Norman followers in Ireland are by no means in a secure position.
 Their comrade-in-arms Robert FitzStephen is being held prisoner in Wexford.
 Meanwhile, across Leinster … read more

 The medieval town of Carcassonne in the south of France is stunning.
 Miles of walls, punctuated by towers and gates, enclose a beautiful town of narrow, cobbled streets.
 Even if some of the 19th-century restoration work leaves a little to … read more

 This podcast sees the Normans suffer a ferocious backlash after their conquests in the year of 1170.
 A Norse army including beserkers – feared viking warriors – attack Dublin before a vast host lead by the king of Connacht – … read more

 Over the coming months I will be writing a new book on the Black Death in Ireland.
-The working title is ‘1348 – A medieval apocalypse; the Black Death in Ireland.‘ While I research this book I want you to … read more
+The working title is ‘1348 – A medieval apocalypse; the Black Death in Ireland.‘ Through the course of my research I will be … read more

 Last week I announced I am starting a new book.
 The working title is “1348: A Medieval Apocalypse – The Black Death in Ireland”.
 Over the coming months, beginning with this post, I will be blogging about different aspects of … read more